maldoinc/wireup/docs/pages/resources.md

-Use generator factories when an injectable requires cleanup, such as database connections, file handles, or network resources.
+A resource is any dependency that requires cleanup, such as database connections, file handles, or network clients.
+Use generator factories to manage their lifecycle.

 ## Generator Factories